genomicsclass/leanpub/manuscript/intro_using_regression.md

 # Matrix Algebra

-We are going to describe three examples from the life sciences: one from physics, one related to genetics, and one from a mouse experiment.
+We will describe three examples from the life sciences: one from physics, one related to genetics, and one from a mouse experiment.
 They are very different, yet we end up using the same statistical technique: fitting linear models.
 Linear models are typically taught and described in the language of matrix algebra.